unraid/docs/docs/legacy/FAQ/parity-swap-procedure.md

   serial numbers.
 If the drives are recent Toshiba models, then they may all end in **GS** or **S**, so you will want to note the preceding 4 characters instead.
-- _Lastly, this page was only tested with v6 (and not with a disabled drive), and is 'assumed' to be correct for all versions.
-(You know what happens when you 'assume'!)
-If you see any improvements or corrections, please add them, or suggest them to us, either on the 'discussion' page for this page, or on the Unraid forums.
-By the way, if you are NOT running the latest Unraid v6 release, we strongly urge you to Upgrade to Unraid v6!_

 ## The procedure